cancerberoSgx/hrtime-now/docs/modules/_index_.md

 ▸ **now**(): `number`

-*Defined in index.ts:33*
+*Defined in index.ts:34*

-returns a timestamp like `Date.now()` but in this case this timestamp means nothing special.
-Just extracting two now() calls will give the millisecond difference: for example:
+Returns a timestamp like `Date.now()` but in this case the timestamp means nothing special.
+Just extracting two `now()` calls will give the millisecond difference, as shown in the following example:

       let t0 = now()
-      execute some task...
+      // execute some task...
       console.log(`the task took ${now()-t0}` milliseconds`)

 **Returns:** `number`